mesh-payments/api-auth-examples/README.md

 It consist of 2 parts separated by whitespace:
 * `HMAC-SHA256` - scheme, which indicates the type of authorization and which HASH algorithm used to generate signature.
 This is a constant value.
 * `Credential=;SignedHeaders=;Signature=` - authorization parameters list, separated by semicolon.
 Parameters names are case insensitive and all 3 of them are required.
-  * `Credential` - your *API KEY*
+  * `Credential` - your **API KEY**
   * `SignedHeaders` - a list of HTTP request headers names separated by comma, that used to construct the signature.
 Usually the value will be `Date,x-mesh-nonce`.
   * `Signature` - base64 encoded SHA256 hash of concatenated headers that appeared in `SignedHeaders` and in the same order.

 So, in order to generate the signature:
 1. Concatenate headers, where each one separated by line terminator `\n` and each line has a **lower case** header name and value separated by colon: `{lower_case_header_name}:{header_value}`.
 Example: `date:2019-11-07T11:37:32.510Z\nx-mesh-nonce:4c97634c`
-1. Generate HMAC-SHA256 with message being the payload from above and the key is the *API SECRET*
+1. Generate HMAC-SHA256 with message being the payload from above and the key is the **API SECRET**
-1. Encode the hash function result to base64 string
+1. Encode the result of hash function to base64 string

 ### Timestamp

-A valid time stamp is mandatory for authenticated requests and must be within 5 minutes of the API system time when the request is received.
+A valid timestamp is mandatory for authenticated requests and must be within 5 minutes of the API system time when the request is received.
+You will need to ensure that the clock of the system from which the request is sent is accurate.

 The timestamp must be passed in `Date` field as described in [RFC](https://tools.ietf.org/html/rfc7231#section-7.1.1.2).

 ### Nonce

 [Nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) identifies a unique request made to a specific API operation.
 One of the main purposes of the nonce is to prevent replay attacks and detect duplicate requests to API.

+If you'll try to reuse the same nonce to the same API operation that was successfully completed before, the API will return 403.